MetraTech

 Enstratius(Formerly Enstratus) provides cloud infrastructure management for public, private, and hybrid cloud operations aligned with enterprise governance and security needs.
 Enstratius provides users with a single access-controlled view across all corporate cloud resources.
 Users with the appropriate access rights may directly provision virtual machines across multiple clouds or they can deploy fully-automated applications from a cloud-independent service catalog.
 Features of Enstratius include: self-service provisioning/de-provisioning of cloud resources, multi-currency cost/chargeback tracking, customizable role-based access controls, single login to manage all cloud resources, support for enterprise authentication systems including SAML 2.0 and OpenID, automated encryption of all cloud data in transit and at rest with all keys stored outside of the cloud, full application automation including auto-scaling, auto-recovery, cloud bursting, and disaster recovery, and a service catalog of pre-configured applications with the ability to publish your own.
 Enstratius supports the following public clouds: Amazon Web Services, AT&T Synaptic Storage, Bluelock, Cloud Central, CloudSigma, GoGrid, Google Storage, IBM, Microsoft Azure Storage, NTT, Rackspace, and Terremark.
 Enstratius supports the following private cloud platforms: Atmos Storage, Citrix/Cloud.com, [Eucalyptus], [Nimbula], OpenStack, and Zimory.

 LockPath, Inc. is a provider of software solutions focused on corporate governance, risk management, regulatory compliance, and information security.
-Its flagship offering, the Keylight platform, features an integrated suite of applications designed to manage various aspects of compliance and risk programs, including IT risk management, vendor risk management, and audit management.
-Keylight utilizes a Dynamic Content Framework that allows users to create customized data structures, streamline workflows, and automate business processes to enhance operational efficiency.
-The platform also offers tools for incident reporting, analytics, and multilingual support to cater to diverse client needs.
-LockPath serves a wide range of clients, from small businesses to Fortune 10 enterprises across multiple industries.
-Headquartered in Overland Park, Kansas, LockPath has been a subsidiary of NAVEX Global, Inc. since 2019 and continues to focus on helping organizations navigate the complexities of risk and compliance management.
+The company offers the Keylight platform, an integrated suite of applications designed to manage various aspects of compliance and risk, including IT and operational risk management, vendor oversight, audit management, and business continuity planning.
+Keylight features a Dynamic Content Framework that enables customization, as well as tools for incident reporting, performance analytics, and streamlined workflows.
+The platform is designed to cater to organizations of all sizes, from small and midsize businesses to Fortune 10 enterprises, across diverse industries.
+LockPath emphasizes ease of use with a multilingual interface and provides various editions tailored for smaller enterprises.
+Founded in 2009 and headquartered in Overland Park, Kansas, LockPath operates as a subsidiary of NAVEX Global, Inc.

 Visage Mobile